History of Lamborghini: 1987–1993 – Chrysler

 By the end of 1987, Emile Novaro had returned from his long recovery, and used his authority to halt Chrysler's increasing interference in the development of the Diablo.
 Much to the chagrin of the Fighting Bull, Chrysler exhibited a four-door concept car at the Frankfurt Auto Show, badged as a 'Chrysler powered by Lamborghini'.
 The Portofino was poorly received by the motoring press and Lamborghini's employees alike, but it went on to become the inspiration for the Dodge Intrepid sedan.

 In April 1988, the Bertone Genesis, a Quattrovalvole V12-powered, Lamborghini-branded vehicle resembling a minivan was debuted at the Turin motor show.
 The unusual car, intended to gauge public reactions, was abandoned, a misfit in both Lamborghini's and Chrysler's product ranges.
 The Genesis had been commissioned alongside the new "baby Lambo" that would replace the Jalpa, occupying the then-empty space below the Diablo in Lamborghini's lineup.
 The project had been allocated a $25 million budget, with the prospect of selling more than 2,000 cars per year.

 The Diablo was unveiled to the public on 21 January 1990, at an event at the Hotel de Paris in Monte Carlo.
 The Diablo was the fastest car in production in the world at the time, and sales were so brisk that Lamborghini began to turn a profit.
 The company's U.S. presence had previously consisted of a loosely affiliated and disorganized private dealer network; Chrysler established an efficient franchise with full service and spare parts support.
 The company also began to develop its V12 engines for powerboat racing.
-Profits increased past the $1 million mark in 1991, and Lamborghini enjoyed a positive era.
+Profits increased past the $1 million mark in 1991, and Lamborghini enjoyed a positive moment.

-The uptick in fortunes was to be brief; in 1992, sales crashed, as the US$239,000 Diablo proved ultimately to be inaccessible to American enthusiasts.
+The uptick in fortunes was to be brief; sales crashed as the US$239,000 Diablo sold slowly in the United States.
+As a result of the collapsing market, Lamborghini sat out the Frankfurt Motor Show in October 1991.
+After 673 cars were built in 1991, only 166 left the factory gates in the next year.
 With Lamborghini bleeding money, Chrysler decided that the automaker was no longer producing enough cars to justify its investment.